seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 If we be not relieved within this hour,
 We must return to the court of guard: the night
 Is shiny; and they say we shall embattle
-By the second hour i’ the morn.
+By the second hour i' the morn.

 **Second Soldier**
 This last day was
-A shrewd one to’s.
+A shrewd one to's.

 *Enter DOMITIUS ENOBARBUS*

 **DOMITIUS ENOBARBUS**
-O, bear me witness, night,–
+O, bear me witness, night,--

 **Third Soldier**
 What man is this?